bobandash/synqsell_shopify/README.md

 This section delves into the rationale behind key technical decisions when working on this project and highlights the challenges I encountered during the project's development.
 <br />
 <br />
-Regarding automated testing, I only decided to write automated testing for common util functions used throughout the application and interactions with the database.
+Regarding automated testing, I only decided to write automated testing for common utility functions and basic model queries used throughout the application.
+I recently refactored my Lambda functions to use a shared Lambda layer, with more util functions.
+This needs to be tested as well.
+I made the conscious decision not to aim for high coverage.
+This is because:

 <ul>
-  <li><strong>Development Team Size:</strong> As the sole developer on this project, the risk of unexpected breaking changes is minimized.
+  <li><strong>Development Team Size:</strong> As the sole developer on this project, the risk of unexpected breaking changes is minimal.
 This allows for a more agile development process without the immediate need for extensive test coverage.</li>
-  <li><strong>Anticipated Future Changes:</strong> Given the early nature of this SaaS application, I expect significant changes and modifications, especially to the actions and loaders within the application, frontend, and certain webhook handling logic.
-Investing a lot of time in automated tests could just result in technical debt.</li>
+  <li><strong>Anticipated Future Changes:</strong> Given the early nature of this application, I expect significant changes and modifications.
+A lot of what I built / have to build depends entirely on the users I talk to.
+If I test the entire application, the automated tests can just end up becoming technical debt instead that I have to remove.</li>
-  <li><strong>Focus on MVP and User Feedback:</strong> My goal was to create an MVP or POC to gather real-world feedback as soon as possible.
+  <li><strong>Focus on MVP and User Feedback:</strong> Because of the early nature of this application, I needed to create MVP or POC to gather real-world feedback as soon as possible.
 In doing so, the future development direction and user needs could be identified more rapidly.</li>
 </ul>
 <br />

-However, I wanted to also balance this project as a learning opportunity, to experiment and deepen my knowledge of technologies such as:
+While waiting for the app to be approved on Shopify's App Store, I set up a basic CI/CD pipeline to streamline the deployment process and enable rollbacks using Docker tags.
+I opted for Continuous Delivery instead of Continuous Deployment to maintain manual control over releases.
+This approach prevents accidental pushes to the production branch from automatically triggering deployments.
+Instead, I can manually trigger the changeset in AWS CloudFormation Stack, ensuring the new version is deployed only manually, while still benefiting from a smooth and reliable delivery pipeline.

+While working on this project, I learned about the following technologies:

 ### Remix.run